Back to blog

 Nowadays, web scraping is essential for any business interested in gaining a competitive edge.
 It allows quick and efficient data extraction from a variety of sources and acts as an integral step toward advanced business and marketing strategies.

 If done responsibly, web scraping rarely leads to any issues.
-But if you don’t follow web scraping best practices, you become more likely to get blocked.
+But if you don’t follow data scraping best practices, you become more likely to get blocked.
 Thus, we’re here to share with you practical ways to avoid blocks while scraping Google.

 How to Scrape Google Without Getting Blocked